demberto/PyFLP/docs/contributing/vscode-integration.rst

 Recommended extensions
 ^^^^^^^^^^^^^^^^^^^^^^

-When you open the repo directory in VSCode, you will get recommendations for extensions.
+When you open the repo directory in VS Code, you will get recommendations for extensions.
 I use these extensions myself.
 You can check `extensions.json
 <https://github.com/demberto/PyFLP/blob/master/.vscode/extensions.json>`_ to
 know why and where they are used.